It's easy to nod off to 'sleep stories.' Making them is hard

 But not that much time.
 Mike Harris, a UK-based editor at Golf Monthly, uses an app on his watch that tracks how fast he falls asleep.

 If he has a lot on his mind, he will "very rarely" make it to the end of a Calm story.
-But Harris says he's usually out within 10 minutes.
+But Harris says